GriffithUniLibrary/research-data-management/content/2-library_resources.md

 title: Library resources
 nav: true
 ---

 ---
-This section will assist you with data managment plan sections: **Data collection-creation** and **Data organisation.**
+This section will assist you with data managment planning document sections: **Data collection-creation** and **Data organisation.**
 Data management planning templates are available for download [here](https://www.griffith.edu.au/__data/assets/word_doc/0024/1235256/20210107-Data-management-plan-template-and-examples.docx) or directly from our library data management page [here](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan), the plans are linked at the base of the page.
 ---

- Section 1: Why good data management practice?
+- Section 1: Why good data management practice?

-Section 2: Data Planning and the Research Data Lifecycle
+- Section 2: Data Planning and the Research Data Lifecycle

-Section 3: Data formats, file names and folder structures
+- Section 3: Data formats, file names and folder structures